 Mary M. Kirchhoff is Director of the American Chemical Society Education Division, which serves learners and educators by building communities and providing effective chemistry education products, services, and information.
 She holds a Ph.D. in organic chemistry from the University of New Hampshire, a M.S. from Duquesne University, and a B.A, from Russell Sage College.
 In 1992, she joined the faculty at Trinity College in Washington, DC, where she served as Chair of the Division of Natural Science and Mathematics.
 She began working in green chemistry as an American Association for the Advancement of Science (AAAS) Environmental Fellow and Visiting Scientist with the U.S. EPA’s green chemistry program.
 Mary joined the American Chemical Society in 2001, serving as Assistant Director of the ACS Green Chemistry Institute for three years before moving to the Education Division.
 She served on the National Academies’ Committee on Communicating Chemistry in Informal Settings.
 Mary was elected an AAAS Fellow in 2006.

 Robert E. Maleczka, Jr. is a Professor of Chemistry at Michigan State University.
 He received a B.S. in chemistry from the University of Illinois, and then spent three years in the anti-infective discovery group at Abbott Laboratories, before undertaking graduate studies at the Ohio State University.
 He earned his Ph.D. under the direction of Leo Paquette and then moved to the University of Pennsylvania as an American Cancer Society post-doctoral fellow in the laboratories of Amos Smith.
 In 1995, he began his independent career at MSU as an assistant professor.
 He moved up the ranks, being promoted to associate professor in 2001, full professor in 2006, and being named Department Chair in 2010.
 The Maleczka group’s research interests include the invention of “green” reactions for organic synthesis and the total synthesis of natural products.
 Honors bestowed on Professor Maleczka include being named an American Chemical Society Fellow, the Merck Technology Collaboration Award, the EPA’s 2008 Presidential Green Chemistry Challenge Award, the Astellas USA Foundation Faculty Award, the Novartis Lecturer title at Yale University, and Mentor of the Year award from the MSU Chapter of the National Society for the Professional Advancement of Black Chemists and Chemical Engineers (NOBCChE).
 In 2006, Professor Maleczka and his collaborator Professor Milton “Mitch” Smith co-founded BoroPharm, Inc. a Michigan-based company dedicated to the preparation and commercialization of novel building blocks for pharmaceutical syntheses.
 Professor Maleczka is an active member of the profession.
-Among his service and outreach roles, he has served as a Diversity Scholar in the Center for the Integration of Research, Teaching, and Learning, as an invited participant ACS/EPA Green Chemistry Market Roundtable and White House Forum, as a member and Chair of the ACS Award for Affordable Green Chemistry Selection Committee, as an elected member of the Executive Committee of the ACS Division of Organic Chemistry, and was recently named to the National Academies of Sciences, Engineering, and Medicine, Chemical Sciences Roundtable (CSR).
+Among his service and outreach roles, he has served as a Diversity Scholar in the Center for the Integration of Research, Teaching, and Learning, as an invited participant ACS/EPA Green Chemistry Market Roundtable and White House Forum, as a member and Chair of the ACS Award for Affordable Green Chemistry Selection Committee, and as an elected member of the Executive Committee of the ACS Division of Organic Chemistry.

 David F. Myers is the Vice President of Product Development and Technical Support for the Specialty Construction Chemicals business of GCP Applied Technologies (a recent spinoff of W. R. Grace & Co).
 Dr. Myers rejoined Grace in 2014 after spending 10 years at RTI International, first as Vice President of the Engineering and Technology Unit and later as the VP and CTO of the Discovery-Science-Technology business.
 His career began with 16 years in several R&D roles at Grace.